 The estimated impact of the training directly reached approximately 6,000-7,000 Rohingya/host community patients per day by the end of 2019 based on 50 consultations per day per doctor.
 The PGF training programme involved 108 hours of classroom sessions and 288 hours of clinical shadowing over a 14-week period.
 The PGF was centered around the delivery of 7 independent modules:

 The teaching incorporates a wide range of methodologies including:

-All participants will receive a PGF certificate outlining module competencies.
-In addition, several other certificates as part of the PGF programme are provided upon completion:
+All participants received PGF certificate outlining module competencies.
+In addition, several other certificates as part of the PGF programme were provided upon completion:

-All local doctors working in the Cox’s Bazar region serving in the Rohingya camps are encouraged to apply.
-Our participants are carefully selected based on medical background and experience, and we continually aim to have a mixed cohort of gender, ethnic, religious, age & experience of Bangladeshi doctors.
+All local doctors working in the Cox’s Bazar region serving in the Rohingya camps were encouraged to apply.
+Our participants were carefully selected based on medical background and experience, and we continually aim to have a mixed cohort of gender, ethnic, religious, age & experience of Bangladeshi doctors.

-The Doctors Worldwide medical faculty delivers the training and provides shadowing to Bangladeshi doctors within the camps.
-The faculty are made up of specialist doctors primarily trained within the NHS from the UK.
-Approximately 5 – 8 doctors are deployed per cohort to deliver the training and supervise patient consultations within camp clinics as part of the clinical development of Bangladeshi doctors.
+The Doctors Worldwide medical faculty delivered the training and provided shadowing to Bangladeshi doctors within the camps.
+The faculty was made up of specialist doctors primarily trained within the NHS from the UK.
+Approximately 5 – 8 doctors were deployed per cohort to deliver the training and supervise patient consultations within camp clinics as part of the clinical development of Bangladeshi doctors.